kletobias/p2022/_posts/2024-05-30-podcast-revolutionizing-real-time-image-analysis-google-adds-continuous-image-segmenation-to-gemini-ai-assistant.md

 ## Privacy and Ethical Considerations

 The continuous image segmentation feature in Google's Gemini platform, similar to Tesla's utilization of camera data for its Autopilot and Full Self-Driving functionalities, involves the significant collection of video data.
 While Tesla employs this data to enhance its autonomous driving algorithms using anonymized datasets, Google's approach with Gemini could extend these capabilities further.
 This stands in contrast to OpenAI, which, despite its vast user-generated training data from diverse applications like multi-modal mobile apps and browser-based platforms, does not collect video data for image segmentation.
 This distinction marks a unique selling point for Gemini.
-However, the value of this feature hinges on its practical utility to customers and Google’s ability to manage the associated privacy concerns with the utmost care to prevent breaches.
-The effectiveness and appeal of Gemini’s advanced capabilities remain to be fully evaluated by the market.
+However, the value of this feature hinges on its practical utility to customers and Google's ability to manage the associated privacy concerns with the utmost care to prevent breaches.
+The effectiveness and appeal of Gemini's advanced capabilities remain to be fully evaluated by the market.

 ## Market Implications